What it’s like to stay at Best Friends Animal Sanctuary

 Best Friends Animal Sanctuary Cottages, Cabins, and Roadhouse

-• Adopt or foster an animal.
+• Adopt or foster

-• Reserve your accommodation
+• Reserve your tours (Grand and specialty)

 • Sign up for volunteer shifts

-• Do all the tours, volunteer shifts, sleepovers, and outings you’ve booked before leaving.
+• Do all the tours, volunteer shifts, sleepovers, and outings you’ve booked

 Videos

-To read about another of our adventures, head over to Volunteering at the first buffalo dairy in Laos.
+To read about another of our adventures, head over to Volunteering at the First Buffalo Dairy in Laos.

 If you’re in the US and think you can’t afford to travel, have a peek at Getting started with credit card bonuses and also Travel hacking with US credit card points.